Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Regularity and clusterability

 \subsection{Assignment functions}

-The projection $\proj=\mixfcn(\projmix)=\sum_{\ell=1}^{L}\projwgt_{\ell}\projcmp_{\ell}$ is the best approximation to $\true$ from $\mix(\projset_{L})$, however, it contains many more components $L$ than the true number of \emph{nonparametric} components $K$.
+Any projection $\proj=\mixfcn(\projmix)=\sum_{\ell=1}^{L}\projwgt_{\ell}\projcmp_{\ell}$ as defined in \eqref{eq:defn:proj} is the best approximation to $\true$ from $\mix(\projset_{L})$, however, it contains many more components $L$ than the true number of \emph{nonparametric} components $K$.
 The next step is to find a way to ``cluster'' the components of $\proj$ into $K$ subgroups in such a way that each subgroup approximates some $\truecmp_{k}$.
 This is the second step \ref{steps:cluster} in our construction from Section~\ref{sec:overview}.
 To formalize this, we introduce the notion of \emph{assignment functions}.

 Denote the set of all maps $\assg:[L]\to[K]$ by $\assignmaps$---a function $\assg\in\assignmaps$ represents a particular assignment of $L$ mixture components into $K$ subgroups.
 Thus, we will call $\assg$ an \emph{assignment function} in the sequel and a sequence $\assgseq$ of assignment functions such that $\assg_{L}\in\assignmaps$ will be called an \emph{assignment sequence}.
 The set of all assignment sequences is denoted by $\assignseq$.
 For any $\genmix\in\projset_{L}$, write $\genproj=\mixfcn(\genmix)=\sum_{\ell=1}^{L}\genwgt_{\ell}q_{\ell}$.
 Given some $\assg\in\assignmaps$, define normalizing constants by